thoudankeykang/LibForge/README.md

-This is a fork of LibForge/ForgeTool by Maxton, with minor fixes contributed by Onyxite.
+This is a fork of LibForge/ForgeTool by Maxton, with continuing work to fix bugs and add features.

 Download from the [releases page](https://github.com/mtolly/LibForge/releases).